nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 Tags: Facebook, Facebook feed, Facebook posts, Facebook group, Facebook page Requires at least: 3.0
 Requires PHP: 5.2
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 2.15.1
+Stable tag: 2.16
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Formerly "Custom Facebook Feed".
-Display completely customizable Facebook feeds of any public Facebook page or Group.
+Display completely customizable Facebook feeds of a Facebook page or Group.

 == Description ==

 Display Facebook posts on your WordPress site. **Completely customizable**, **responsive** and **search engine crawlable** Facebook feeds.
-Display **unlimited Facebook feeds** from **any public Facebook page** or your **Facebook Group**, and completely match the look and feel of your site with tons of customization options!
+Display **unlimited Facebook feeds** from your **Facebook page** or **Facebook Group**, and completely match the look and feel of your site with tons of customization options!

 *"The perfect Facebook plugin with amazing support!
 What else do you want?
 Get it!"* - [JoeJeffries](http://wordpress.org/support/topic/you-dont-already-have-this?facebook)